JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 **Method**: `public Object getValueAt(int row, int column)` in `ProjectTableModel.java` line 65.

-**Purpose:** Given two integers row and column, this function returns the value at the given column for the project at the given row.
+**Purpose:** Given two integers row and column, this function returns the value in the given column for the project at the given row.

 **Reason for selection:** This function takes care of the selection of values